project-akri/akri/docs/extensibility.md

 ```

 ## Building Akri Agent|Controller
-Having successfully updated the Akri agent and controller to understand our http resource, the agent and controller need to be built.
+Having successfully updated the Akri agent and controller to understand our HTTP resource, the agent and controller need to be built.
 Running the following `make` commands will build and push new versions of the agent and controller to your container registry (in this case ghcr.io/[[GITHUB-USER]]/agent and ghcr.io/[[GITHUB-USER]]/controller).

 ```bash
 USER=[[GTHUB-USER]]